Devendrarai29/Numarical-analysis-and-design/README.md

-# NUmarical analysis and design
+# Numarical analysis and design